 - Lumbar radiculopathy: Pressure on one of the nerve roots in your lower back is referred to as lumbar radiculopathy.
 It can lead to sciatica.

-Broad Range of Techniques to Relieve Radiculopathy Pain
+Broad Range of Radiculopathy Treatment Options to Relieve Pain

-The majority of patients suffering from radiculopathy improve with conservative treatments such as:
+The majority of patients suffering from spinal radiculopathy improve with conservative treatments such as:

 - Activity modifications: Any activities that aggravate your radiculopathy pain should be eliminated or limited.